codeezer/livescore-cli/README.md

     usage: livescore.py [-h] [-v] [-t] [-s] [-ts] LEAGUE [LEAGUE ...]

     A simple livescore tool.
-Currently works only for the Barclays Premier League
+Currently works only for the Limited Leagues.

     positional arguments:
       LEAGUE          The league for which the details have to be displayed.